10% cashback on every order in November! - New store open event 23rd November!

 For the answers to these questions and more, grab your copy of the most comprehensive Speargun Buyer’s Guide you will find this part of the globe here: Speargun Buyer’s Guide.
 No fancy marketing talk – just facts, some basic physics and everything else you may want to know.ย Get the basics or dive deep into the detail – we have put it all into one place for you.

-As we sell pretty much every speargun worth selling on the global market, we have zero motivation to convince you one way or another.
+As we have pretty much every speargun for sale that’s worth selling on the global market, we have zero motivation to convince you one way or another.
 Our only goal is to make sure you get the best gun for you, your hunting style, your most common conditions and at a price youโ€™re happy with.
 If you donโ€™t fancy reading through this guide then feel free to pick up the phone and weโ€™ll be happy talk you through it all.

 Quick links: